jmasarweh/cpap-sleephq-uploader/README.md

 -The ezshare_downloader module will delete anything in the SD_Card and DATALOG folders, so make sure you have backed these up.
 The deletion occurs to ensure clean fresh data is sent to SleepHQ at each run.

+-Offcourse you will need a Wifi Enabled SD Card inserted into your Resmed Machine.
+Amazon or Ebay has a few you can look at.
+The one I bought is from EzShare on Amazon.

 ## Installation

 ### Python3 Setup instructions for Mac users